Audi S6: C4 brakes, wheels and tyres

 The C4 braking system included radially ventilated disc brakes front and rear; with 314 mm diameter by 30 mm thick discs, with two-piston floating Girling calipers bearing the interlocking four-ringed Audi logo, and four individual pads per caliper up front, and 269 mm by 20 mm discs with Lucas single-piston sliding calipers at the rear.
 Bosch Anti-lock Braking System (ABS) with EDS was also standard.

 Standard wheels were 7½Jx16 "Avus" cast aluminium alloy wheels with 205/55 R16 tyres.
 An optional 7½Jx16 five-arm alloy wheel, with 205/55 R16 tyres, an 8Jx16 five double-spoke alloy, an 8Jx17 10-spoke alloys "Bolero" were also available with 225/45 R17 tyres.

+C4 exterior

+Changes to the exterior of the C4 S6 over the standard A6 include flared front wheel arches, an enlarged front spoiler with additional air inlets, larger diameter twin exhaust pipes, and S6 badging on the grille and rear.